 The Japanese archipelago consists of highly forested and mountainous islands, with the habitable zones centered around coastal areas.
 Despite Japan being densely forested, the forestry sector and the lumber industry are not well developed.
-Forestry in Japan is often run as a side-business of establishments and individuals active in the agricultural sector.
+Forestry in Japan is often run as a side-business of establishments and individuals active in the farming sector.

 As Japan is an island nation surrounded by oceans, people have traditionally taken advantage of the abundant supply of seafood.
 More than 2,000 fishing ports are operated across the country, with Japanese marine fisheries showing the highest production output within the sector, closely followed by marine aquacultures.
-Inland water fisheries and aquacultures are comparatively minor sub-sectors of the fishing industry, focusing on the production of shellfishes and eels.
+Inland water fisheries and aquacultures are comparatively minor sub-sectors of the fishing industry, focusing on the production of shellfish and eels.

 While Japan is blessed with a rich fauna and flora, it is also uniquely vulnerable to the elements.
 Natural disasters, such as earthquakes, typhoons, or flooding through heavy rainfall regularly affect the agricultural industry.
 With the intensifying effects of climate change, the impact on the primary sector through natural catastrophes will likely worsen in the future.